 7. ST. MORITZ, Switzerland

 Without doubt the poshest sounding of them all.
 St Moritzzzzz!
 Sounds so majestic and minty.
-It ev boasts a "champagne climate" (dry air and sunshine to the rest of us).
+It even boasts a "champagne climate" (dry air and sunshine to the rest of us).
 If you're rich, St. Moritz is the place to flaunt your thick furs and expensive cars.
 You'll also find plenty of high-end boutiques in which to buy yet more stuff.
 Rub shoulders with the creme de la creme at the Cartier Polo Tournament.
-The resort is a favourite of Russian billionaires who fly their jets from Moscow to Samedan, then hop in a limo for the short drive (5km) to St. Moritz.
+This exclusive ski resort is a favourite of Russian billionaires who fly their jets from Moscow to Samedan, then hop in a limo for the short drive (5km) to St. Moritz.

 Who to see: Liz Hurley, Ivana Trump and Indian steel baron Lakshmi-Mittal